Authentication

 Disconnect from your instance

-Then click on the Login button (or navigate to <your-daikoku-domain>/login
+Then click on the Login button (or navigate to <your-daikoku-domain>/login)

 You can now login with a user setup with the auth module.

-To be daikoku admin, a user need to have a daikokuAdmin
+To be daikoku admin, a user need to have a daikokuAdmin property in his definition setup to true.

 You can cerate a Daikoku admin by adding a metadata in the user definition in the Auth. plugin :